-Many addicts believe that the solution to break free from addictions is to have their life in order.
-Many addicts think If they only had a partner, a house, a car and a job, – THEN everything would be fine.
+Many addicts believe the solution to breaking free from addictions is to have their life in order.
+Many addicts think that if they only had a partner, a house, a car and a job, everything would be fine.
 Having external things doesn’t change the root cause.
-The root cause is often emotional problems, coming from traumatic events.
+The root cause is often emotional problems coming from traumatic events.

 An apparent false belief is that the drug will fix anything!
-Taking drugs will fix your sleep problems or anxiety problems.
-It can remove the problem then and there, but it only comes backs more robust and more challenging when the drugs were out.
+Taking drugs will fix your sleep or anxiety problems.
+It can remove the problem then and there, but it only becomes more robust and more challenging when the drugs are out.

-The rest of society tends to think that an addictive person has bad moral for “choosing” to being addicted.
+The rest of society thinks an addicted person has bad morals for “choosing” to be addicted.
 Many average joes believe it easy to quit, asking the addictive people to “get a grip”.
 What they don’t realize is that addiction is a disease.

 Why do people get addicted?

 This question is somewhat tricky to answer.
 But there are some red threads for the “reasons” people start to take drugs.
 The majority of people who does the drug have had a bad past.
-Examples of a bad history can include traumatic events, divorced parents or fallen out of school.
-Bad past tends to lead to a lousy present.
-If you feel bad about yourself and your life, some people want to ease those feelings and get away from the pain.
-This trend is most often the case, but not always.
+A lousy history can include traumatic events, divorced parents or dropping out of school.
+A sinister past tends to lead to a lousy present.
+Some people want to ease those feelings and escape the pain if they feel they’d like about themselves liftheirhis trend is most often the case, but not always.
 Sometimes people do drugs because of curiosity; this is often the case for teenagers.
 Other teenagers want to fit in with their peer group.
 Some teenagers are also bored and say yes to drugs because of excitement.

 The solution here is to work on the various episodes and emotions caused by these episodes.
-The way to get over addictions is to release all negative emotions out of the system.
-The 12 step program helps people do exactly this.
-The 12 step program is about sharing your stories in groups, and other points mentioned.
-Below I will describe some of the things that the 12 step program does.
-Now, I am not going to explain the whole program, but describe known pieces from it.
-If you have serious addictive problems, you should consider going for the entire 12 step program by joining them.
+The way to get over addictions is to release all negative emotions in the system.
+The 12-step program helps people do exactly this.
+The 12-step program involves sharing your stories in groups and other mentioned points.
+Below I will describe some of the things that the 12-step program does.
+Now, I will not explain the whole program but describe known pieces from it.
+If you have serious addictive problems, you should consider going for the entire 12-step program by joining them.

-Speaking about your problems in groups are called group therapy.
-It works with many people sitting in a circle and rotating who talks and get the groups to focus.
-Group therapy works excellent because he shares awareness about his problems when explaining it out loud.
+Speaking about your problems in groups is called group therapy.
+It works with many people sitting in a circle and rotating who talks and gets the groups to focus.
+Group therapy works excellently because he shares awareness about his problems when explaining them out loud.
 The other people will very often resonate with the person sharing.

 Many people who struggle with addictions believe they are alone with their problems.
-What they come to realize in group therapy, is that they are part of a Community.
+What they come to realize in group therapy is that they are part of a Community.
 People know they are not that unique because many have similar experiences.
-The realization that you are not alone releases a lot of stress, and it feels safe to be part of a community with like-minded people.
+Realizing you are not alone releases a lot of stress, and being part of a community with like-minded people feels safe.

 This acknowledgement is a huge first step.
 As many addictive people believe they can control their disease, which they can not.
-By admitting you are helpless, you are placing yourself in a humble position.
+You are placing yourself in a humble position by admitting you are helpless.
 And you are now more open and ready for learning and growth.

 This is the same as in other fields.
 If you believe you know everything when you, in reality, know nothing, there is not much room for growth.
-One of the success factors of the 12 step program is about removing the ego.
-This is reflected in the belief that something greater than yourself, will guide and help you out of the addictions.
+One of the success factors of the 12-step program is removing the ego.
+This is reflected in the belief that something greater than yourself will guide and help you out of the addictions.

 Saying sorry to people you have hurt

 Having hurt people causes a lot of guilt.
-Carrying a lot of guilt feels painful; it weights you.
-Saying sorry to people you have hurt and ask for their forgiveness helps a lot.
+Carrying a lot of guilt feels painful; it weighs you.
+Saying sorry to people you hurt and asking for their forgiveness gredramaticallylps.
 Saying sorry to people have a substantial releasing effect, and it does not matter if the people you say sorry to will forgive you or not.
 You are doing it for your own sake, and if you get forgiveness, it is viewed as a bonus.

 If you deserve mercy from others, others deserve compassion from you.
 This step is about seeking the people who have hurt you.
 Explain to them how they have hurt you.
 This is a very vulnerable thing to do.
 Then you say to the person that you forgive them.
-You go to see every person that there is the rationale for doing this with.
+You see, every person there is a rationale for doing this.
 The rule here is that you only seek people if this will lead to more harmony.
 If it leads to more chaos, then you drop pursuing this person.

 With more insight, you can build a better character.
-Every human has flaws in them, but with a lot of group therapy and self-awareness, you can erase bad habits.
+Every human has flaws, but with a lot of group therapy and self-awareness, you can erase bad habits.
 Being interested in being a better person is also about what you can do for others.
 An example of this is to be a better father: a better husband, a better friend or a better employee.
-The mentioned examples involve other people and are therefore great goals to aim for.
-The final step in the 12 step program fit this principle as well, as it is about passing on the knowledge you have learned to other people.
+The mentioned examples involve other people and are, therefore, great goals.
+The final step in the 12-step program also fits this principle, as it is about passing on the knowledge you have learned to others.